 (iii) new drug substances discovered in India; for which clinical trials have to be carried out as human or clinical pharmacology trials.
 Exploratory trials, or phase II trials, are carried out on limited number of patients to determine therapeutic uses, effective dose range and further evaluation.
 Confirmatory trials, or phase III trials, are conducted to obtain sufficient data about the efficacy and safety of the drug in a larger number of patients, again in comparison with a standard drug or a placebo, to confirm efficacy and safety claims made in the product monograph.
 If the new drug substance is not marketed in any other country, phase III trials should be conducted on a minimum of 500 patients spread across 10-15 centers.
 In the case of new drug substances discovered that are not approved or marketed in other countries, clinical trials are now allowed to be carried out in India simultaneoulsy with trials abroad.

-For registering new drugs for marketing in India, submission of data generated on Indian patients is essential.
+Regulation of Trials For registering new drugs for marketing in India, submission of data generated on Indian patients is essential.
 For this purpose, a 100-patient non-comparative open-label study on patients treated for the primary indication is sufficient.
 For drugs that treat rare conditions, a lower sample size is usually adequate.